 - Being over friendly with children

 - Having favourites

 - Taking photographs of children on their mobile phone

-- Using inappropriate language
+- Using inappropriate language or tone

-Low-level concerns about a member of staff should be reported immediately to the DSL who is the headteacher.
-Where the concern is about the deputy DSL it should be reported to the headteacher and where it is about the headteacher it should be reported to the Chair of the Governing Board.
+Low-level concerns about a member of staff should be reported immediately to the DSL/headteacher.
+Where the concern is about the DSL it should be reported to the headteacher and where it is about the headteacher it should be reported to the Chair of the Governing Board.